Keep Your Grandkids Safe

 There will always be things we can’t protect our grandchildren from, no matter how much we wish we could.
 That makes it even more pressing to take the steps we can to make sure preventable accidents don’t happen.

 Keeping your grandchildren safe is important to us, too.
-That’s why we’ve made the Baby Care & Safety section of New Grandparent Essentials available for just $10.
+That’s why we’ve made the Baby Care & Safety section of New Grandparent Essentials available for separate purchase.
 It’s the quickest way to make sure you have all the information you need to keep your grandbaby safe from preventable accidents.
-Find out more here.
+Find out more about Baby Care & Safety here.